lfedgeai/AegisEdgeAI/proposals/camara-hardware-location.md

 ## 6\.
 Proof of Concept

-A reference implementation of this architecture is currently available in the **[AegisEdgeAI Sovereign Hybrid Cloud PoC](https://github.com/lfedgeai/AegisEdgeAI/tree/main/hybrid-cloud-poc)**.
+A reference implementation of this architecture is currently available in the **[AegisSovereignAI Sovereign Hybrid Cloud PoC](https://github.com/lfedgeai/AegisSovereignAI/tree/main/hybrid-cloud-poc)**.

   * It demonstrates a **Mobile Location Service** that acts as a mock CAMARA gateway.
   * It enforces access control based on real-time TPM attestation of a USB-tethered mobile sensor.